CodeSigils/webpack4-react16-setup/README.md

 - Props: Read only data-types (strings, numbers, arrays, objects, classes...)
 - Passing and collecting props, conditionals and common problems
 - Prop-types in React
+- Intro to fetch: A promised based web request mechanism
 - Making async request in the component life cycle
 - Use the state to make components dynamic